• Post author:

 • talking about your job

 So the first thing you might need is housing.
-You’ll be moving abroad and have to make sure you get a nice place to stay, whether it’s a house or a flat.
-In many countries, locals don’t speak English, so you might want to learn some housing vocabulary.
-It can include names of each room, rent per month, fix charges, kitchen appliances, etc. Think about all the words you will need to speak when getting a new flat or house in that country.
+You’ll be moving abroad and have to ensure you get a nice place to stay, whether a house or a flat.
+In many countries, locals don’t speak English, so you should learn some housing vocabulary.
+It can include the names of each room, rent per month, fixed charges, kitchen appliances, etc.

 Business is an interesting topic, too.
 If you’re a businessman and have to travel overseas for a meeting, partnership, or negotiation, this will be your main topic.
-Or perhaps you’re about to start your business studies in a foreign language.
-Focus on the following topics to learn a new language:
+Or you’re about to start your business studies in a foreign language.

 • airport & business class